easedroid/RxUtilities/README.md

 # RxUtilities
-##This library is created to fulfil my daily needs with common features like location, permission, debug mode logging etc and many more will be added in the future.
+## It includes reactive location feature using RxJava and RxAndroid, very easy to use.
+More features will be added soon such as running location service in foreground when needed as well simple service to get desired result

 I will add some usage sample very soon.